 Consultant ophthalmic (eye) surgeon

-Saurabh was appointed consultant in 2010 at Queen Mary's Hospital, Sidcup.
+Saurabh was appointed as a consultant in 2010 at Queen Mary's Hospital, Sidcup.
 In 2012 he became a consultant with a special interest in glaucoma at St Thomas' Hospital.

 Education and training